-Association for Enterprise Information (AFEI) to host industry talks on next steps for whole-of-gov identity and access mgmtPosted by Dr. David Bray, PM-ISE Executive for Innovation, Integration, & Interoperability on Friday, September 2, 2011
+Association for Enterprise Information (AFEI) to host industry talks on next steps for whole-of-gov identity and access mgmtPosted by Dr. David Bray, Former PM-ISE Executive for Innovation, Integration, & Interoperability on Friday, September 2, 2011

 A number of foundational technologies are essential to building a robust information sharing environment (ISE).
 One of these key technology areas is whole-of-government identity and access management because the threats to our nation transcend a single agency or department’s scope.
 Consistent whole-of-government identity and access management helps enable interoperability and security across the enterprise architectures built and maintained by agencies and departments.
 This in turn advances the missions of ISE partners in a more cost-efficient and effective way.